There are many benefits to installing a new patio in your garden.

 Either way, for raised patios, retaining walls are a key element and shouldn’t be overlooked.

-6. How will you deal with drainage?
+6. How will you manage drainage?

-In an ideal world, all new patios would fall away from your property and channel any water that hits it on to a lawn or flower bed.
+In an ideal world, all new patios would fall away from your property and channel any water that hits it onto a lawn or flower bed.

 However, the levels in your garden may mean that this is not possible.
-But you needn’t worry if your patio will fall towards any buildings as there will be alternative method of handling the surface water runoff.
+But you needn’t worry if your patio will fall towards any buildings as there will be alternative methods of handling the surface water runoff.

-You may need to install a ACO drain or hopper along the length of any buildings that can then be connected to a storm water drain or soakaway.
+For example, you may need to install a ACO drain or hopper along the length of any buildings that can then be connected to a storm water drain or soakaway.

 An important thing to remember when deciding upon the finished height of a patio in relation to any buildings, is to ensure that it will be 150mm (2 brick courses) below the damp proof course (DPC) in order to comply with the regulations and avoid damp getting into your property.